wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.2.7 =
+* Add: API filters to give the opportunity to other plugins to plug into... this plugin ;)
+* Info: If you happy with the plugin, don't hesitate to write a review: https://wordpress.org/support/view/plugin-reviews/wp-retina-2x.
+That gives me a huge motivation!
+Of course you can also get the Pro version.
+Thanks to you all for your support, I have really many amazing users with excellent debugging reviews and feedbacks!

 = 3.2.6 =
 * Add: Check the maximum upload value in PHP settings before actually uploading (to avoid silenced crashes).